Nate Palmer: College career

-Palmer transferred to the Illinois State and earned a starting spot at defensive end.
+Palmer transferred to Illinois State University and earned a starting spot at defensive end.
 He started every game in his first season for the Redbirds.
 In a game against Morehead State, he recorded a sack and recovered a fumble for a 42-yard touchdown, the first of his college career.
 Later, when Illinois State played North Dakota State, Palmer posted a career-high eight tackles.
 His performance for the season earned him All-Missouri Valley Conference honors at the end of the season.
 He finished up his junior year with 9.5 sacks, leading the conference.
 He also had 46 tackles and two forced fumbles.
 During the final year of his college football career, Palmer again started every game of the season as a defensive end.
 During a game against Missouri State, he achieved a career-high nine tackles.
 He finished his career again being named to the All-Missouri Valley Football Conference second-team.